 To join the Institute of Chartered Accountants of Scotland you need ICAS insurance.
 Professional indemnity insurance to be precise.
 Here's the why and how.

 Is short-term professional indemnity insurance a good idea?
 Possibly.
 But it could be a waste of money too.
 Here's why.

-There’s nothing worse than stumping up for insurance only to find your claim isn't covered.
-Here's why your insurer might keep their money.
+There’s nothing worse than stumping up for business cover only to have your insurance claim rejected.
+Here's why that might happen and how to avoid it.